 If you haven't deleted anything or made significant changes you can save the changes in the same post style without affecting your published posts.

-After updating the styles in the Style Manager, the old posts in which these styles were used will not change immediately.
+After updating the styles in the Style Manager, the old posts using these styles will not change immediately.
 The delay depends on the settings for updating the style cache on your server.

 Examples of post style changes that could negatively impact already published posts:

 - Deleting icons.
-As an example, if your post used numerical icons, after deletion your post logic might be lost.
+For example, if you delete numerical icons, your post's structure might be lost.

 - Deleting dividers.
-If you delete a divider for quotations, it will be unclear to readers that this text is the direct speech of an expert.
+For example, if you delete dividers for quotations, it will be unclear that this text is direct speech.

-At this time, Style Manager has no autosave function.
+At the present time, Style Manager has no autosave function.
 Therefore, always click Save after making any changes.

 How to delete a post style?